 Power Standards (Listed) and Supporting Standards (Italicized)

-Explain the roles and responsibilities of government officials at the local, state, and national level levels and investigate how the roles and responsibilities of the three branches of government have changed over time (SS.5.CV.1)
+Explain the roles and responsibilities of government officials at the local, State and national levels and investigate how the roles and responsibilities of government have changed over time.
+(SS.4.CV.1)

 Social Studies Inquiry Standards

 Generate important questions to address local, regional, state, national, and global problems.

 Create action steps to find answers to questions.

 Evaluate and use credible sources that represent multiple points of view.